 We are here to support and protect UK interests in Hong Kong and Macao.
-The Consulate-General, one of the UK’s largest, was officially opened on 1 July 1997, following the handover of Hong Kong to the People’s Republic of China.
+The Consulate-General was officially opened on 1 July 1997, following the handover of Hong Kong to the People’s Republic of China.

-If you’re in Hong Kong or Macao and you urgently need help (eg if you’ve been attacked, arrested or lost your passport), call +852 2901 3000.
-If you’re in the UK and concerned about a British national in Hong Kong or Macao, call 020 7008 1500.
+If you’re in Hong Kong or Macao and you need urgent help (for example, you’ve been attacked, arrested or someone has died), call +852 2901 3000.

 Get an emergency travel document

 If the person needing the emergency travel document is under 16, a parent or guardian should apply on their behalf.

 An emergency travel document does not guarantee entry to every country.
 Read what an emergency travel document does.

 If you do not have a recent passport quality photo, we have a passport photo machine in the British Consulate-General’s consular section.